 We take pride in the appearance of our students.
 The dress of our students in many ways reflects the sense of purpose and quality of our school.
-Students are to dress neatly, cleanly, and appropriately while in attendance; therefore, the 5B's should never be visible - buttocks, bellies, breasts, bare backs or boxers.
+Students are to dress neatly, cleanly, and appropriately while in attendance.
 Expressive clothing that causes disruption or disorder is not allowed on school grounds.
 Per order of the board of health, footwear must be worn in the school building at all times.
 Clothing promoting alcohol, tobacco products or drugs, guns, weapons or violence are not permitted.
 Students are expected to comply with any reasonable request from a faculty/staff member regarding dress code.
 Students who do not follow the dress code will be asked to call home and remain in the office until appropriate clothes are brought to school.
 Questions or concerns about dress code should be directed to the Assistant Principal and/or Principal.
 (Adapted from: Littleton High School Handbook)